kimanithuo1/capstone-project/README.md

 Afriflix Movie Database
-Afriflix is a web application that allows users to explore a vast collection of African movies and TV shows.
+Afriflix is a web application that allows users to explore a vast collection of movies with possible addition of African movies and TV shows.
 The platform provides a user-friendly interface to discover, watch trailers, and access full movie details.
 Below is an overview of the features and how they function.

 Features
 1. Home Page